what taxes do i have to pay when i sell my house Oregon

 • Sale Expenses: Include costs related to the sale, such as real estate expert fees and closing costs.

-In Oregon, there may be specific rules.
+Oregon may have specific rules.
 It’s wise to consult a tax professional for exact calculations and to understand local Oregon cost basis calculation practices.

 What Taxes Will I Owe When I Sell My House Oregon